cloudqubes/cloudqubes.github.io/_drafts/2026-06-04-ansible-verify.md

     ansible.builtin.debug:
       var: test_file
 ```
+The complete playbook `debug-test-file.yml` is available in [GitHub repository][assert-repo] for you to try.
+Clone the repo and follow the instructions to run the playbook.

-The output of the task.
+This is the output of the task.
 ```shell
 TASK [debug test_file] *****************************************************************************************************************************************************************************
 ok: [740-1-k8s1] => {